Buying a fine art nude

 You've progressed from young adult, to homeowner, to art collector.
 Enhancing your home with art is an essential part of personalizing your domestic life and expressing your individuality.
 Once you open the first chapter of art collecting it becomes a fulfilling lifelong passion.

-Let your gut feeling be your guide, not what you think will go up in value.
+The urge to collect art is more intimate and enigmatic than most human desires.
+Art collectors find their pursuit rewarding, and some find it therapeutic.
+Let your gut feeling guide you, not what you think might go up in value.
 Buy art that reflects your personal style; should it blend into the background or create an unforgettable viewing experience?

 Learn a little about the artist first.
 Why does the artist create and what is their process?
 Ask yourself, “how skilled is this artist and how distinctive is their style?”
 Do you identify with the subject matter?
-Read art magazines or browse online to solidify ideas of what you like.
+Read art magazines or browse online to solidify ideas of what art you like.
 With my style in particular, collectors tell me that love at first sight can be clear.
-When you see the right piece the immediate answer is, "yes."
-Purchase art that you want to live with.
+When you see the right piece the immediate answer is, "yes, I want to live with that."